hashicorp/field-workshops-terraform/instructor-guides/all_terraform_cloud_INSTRUCTOR_GUIDE.md

 1. Click on the **Invites** tab under https://play.instruqt.com/hashicorp.
 (Note that you must be have the Content Contributor role within the Instruqt HashiCorp organization to create invites.
 If you don't have that, see this [link](https://hashicorp.atlassian.net/wiki/spaces/SE/pages/511574174/Instruqt+and+Remark+Contributor+Guide#InstruqtandRemarkContributorGuide-GettingAccess).)
 2. Click on the **Create** button to create a new invite.
-3. Create a descriptive title such as "Acme Terraform Cloud Workshop".
+3. Create a descriptive title such as "Acme HCP Terraform Workshop".
 4. Select the track you want to make available.
-Typing "Terraform Cloud" will help you find the right track in the filtered list.
+Typing "HCP Terraform" will help you find the right track in the filtered list.
 5. Leave "How many times can this invite be used?" set to 0.
 6. Set the invite to expire in one month.
 7. Leave "How many times can the track be played?" set to 0.